kawan16/mithril-ui-router/README.md

 #### Simple state

 The given state `home` is a simple state.
-It refers to the url root of the application and basically sets up, as initial state, the module `app.home` ( specifying by `module: home` property) in the DOM element with identifier `app`.
+It refers to the url root of the application and basically sets up, as initial state, the module `app.home` ( specifying by `module: 'home'` property) in the DOM element with identifier `app` ( given by `place: 'app'`) .

 Suppose the module `app.home`:
 ```js